aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

-Do some math and figure out how much treasure is in the level, in total. **Usually a good pace of advancement has the characters gaining a level roughly every 3-4 sessions**.
+do some math and figure out how much treasure is in the level, in total. **Usually a good pace of advancement has the characters gaining a level roughly every 3-4 sessions**.
 Aim a little shorter for level 1-2.
 If it's a starter dungeon, make sure there's enough treasure on the level for a whole party of 6-8 adventurers to at least go from 1st to 2nd level.
-If you're running OSE, that means (using Fighters as average) in the neighborhood of 12,000-16,000 gp on the level if it's big enough that you expect them to take at least two or three sessions to clear it.
+If you're running OSE, that means (using Fighters as average) in the neighborhood of 12,000-16,000 gp on the level if it's big enough that you expect them to take at least tw- or three sessions to clear it.